easafe/purescript-flame/docs/events.md

 `Roll` returns the model as it is.
 However, generating random numbers is a side effect so we return it on our array.
 Flame will run this effect and raise `Update`, which then updates the model with the die number.

-Likewise, we could define a loading screen to appear before AJAX requests
+Likewise, we could perform some network requests with a loading screen

 ```haskell
 type Model = {